 Why is running a gym expensive?

 The main factor that drives up the cost of gymnastics is the running costs associated with owning a gym facility.
 This is a sport that needs a lot of indoor space, specialist equipment and qualified coaches.
-Compare this with outdoor sports such as soccer and basketball which can be run with a simple outdoor space, minimal equipment and a lot less cost at a recreational level.
+Compare this with outdoor sports such as football, soccer and basketball which can be run with a simple outdoor space, minimal equipment and a lot less cost at a recreational level.

 In addition to the basic overheads already mentioned, a gym facility will need to pay for: